mezgoodle/mezgoodle-bot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also look at the [CONTRIBUTING.md](https://github.com/mezgoodle/mezgoodle-bot/blob/master/CONTRIBUTING.md).

-> If you want to contribute to this project, so I have problems such as add more examples of work with API and add tests for bot.
+> If you want to contribute to this project, so I have problems such as add more examples of work with API and add tests for the bot.

 ## Credits